我要评分

 Running in Kunpeng model.

-In this way, both the GCC built-in macros and user-defined macros can be used to isolate code snippets of different architectures in the same file for normalization.
+In this way, both the GCC built-in macros and user-defined macros can be used to isolate code snippets of different architectures in the same file for consolidation.

-If a large amount of code of different architectures are involved, the code snippet isolation mode is complex and has drawbacks such as poor readability.
-You can place the code related to the same architecture in a file, isolate different files, and use makefile for compilation to implement code normalization.
+If a large amount of code of different architectures is involved, the code snippet isolation mode is complex and has drawbacks such as poor readability.
+You can place the code related to the same architecture in a file, isolate different files, and use Makefile for compilation to implement code consolidation.

 Procedure

 Place the code of different architectures in different files based on the service code logic, and name and save the files for easy identification.
-Modify the makefile file to compile the dependency files in different architectures to implement code normalization.
-The makefile can be set with multiple pseudo targets for compilation of code files of different platform architectures.
-The caller only needs to execute different make command parameters.
+Modify the Makefile to compile the dependency files in their respective architectures to implement code consolidation.
+The Makefile can be set with multiple phony targets, each dedicated to compiling code files for a specific platform architecture.
+The caller can initiate the appropriate compilation process simply by executing the make command with the corresponding parameters.
 Use a script to determine the architecture of the server and automatically complete the compilation and call of the response.
 Users do not need to determine the platform architecture.

 Example:

 Assume that src_x86.c and src_aarch64.c store the source code in the x86 architecture and Kunpeng architecture, respectively.
-The following makefile file can be used to differentiate and compile different C file code.
+The following Makefile example demonstrates how to differentiate and compile the code for each specific platform.

 # other codes